Eight Men Arrested in Devon After People Smuggling Attempt via Yacht

 NCA Branch Commander Matt Rivers said: “Tackling people smuggling is a priority for the National Crime Agency.
+This smuggling attempt was clearly orchestrated by an organised crime group.
+These criminals exploit vulnerable people for profit and show no regard for their safety.

-Anyone with information or images should email [email protected] or call 0370 496 7622 quoting ‘1418791’.
+If you have any info or footage, email [email protected] or call 0370 496 7622 quoting reference ‘1418791’.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.